 Jackie Dennis – Executive Director

 Jackie joined Script to Screen in May 2017.
-She started working in film and television in 1999 as General Manager at Mushroom Pictures in Sydney.
-During this time she was involved in a wide range of productions including Chopper, Cut and Getting Square.
-She has since worked as an independent producer on various projects including short film Zero which was selected for four international film festivals.
-In 2005 Jackie returned to New Zealand to open a Mushroom office in Auckland.
-She was Programme Manager of the Big Screen Symposium in 2012 and 2013, she also facilitated Script to Screen’s inaugural FilmUp mentorship programme.
-Before film, Jackie worked with song writers for many years as a music publisher and prior to joining Script to Screen was Chief Executive at New Zealand Society of Authors.
+She started working in film and television in 1999 as General Manager at Mushroom Pictures in Sydney and was involved in a wide range of film and television productions including Chopper, Cut and Getting Square.
+On her return to New Zealand Jackie produced various projects including short film Zero which was selected for four international film festivals including the Berlin Film Festival.
+She also did music supervision for projects including What We Do In The Shadows, was programme manager for the Big Screen Symposium 2012 and 2013 and facilitated Script to Screen’s inaugural FilmUp mentorship programme.
+Before film, Jackie worked with song writers for many years as a music publisher and prior to joining Script to Screen was Chief Executive at New Zealand Society of Authors 2014-2017.